sth144/.workflow/README.md

 ## TODO
 * integrate crontab
-* update READMEs in subdirectories
 * improve build process
 * refactor to install utils so that scripts don't rely on .workflow/src code
 * refactor to use ~/.cache/ instead of .workflow/cache
-* make termite a dependency and move scratchpads to shared i3 config
+* make sure .bashrc works on multiple distros